-Roasted Butternut Squash and Apples is a super easy side to make.
-The best way to prepare these two foods together is in the oven!
-The apples and cinnamon add a touch of sweetness.
-This delicious side dish goes great with any meal!
+Roasted Butternut Squash and Apples is a super easy side to prepare.
+This delicious dish is versatile and it goes great with any meal!

 I am fully aware that this recipe is not entirely matching the current season, but do you blame me?
 I mean..